 Pantry storage can be a doozy!
 Something that can take up a lot of room is canned goods.
 From soup to fruit, veggies and stews, you need an efficient way to keep them all organized.
 An easy way to do this is using a magazine holder or a soda box to create the perfect DIY can dispenser.
 We love the one spotted over at Perfection Gone Astray.

-When you combine kitchen organization with helpful notes, you get a chalkboard cabinet.
+When you combine the kitchen organization with helpful notes, you get a chalkboard cabinet.
 How do you create this fantastic concept, you ask?
 Use this cool tutorial from Tid Bits from The Tremaynes to paint the inside of your cabinet with chalkboard paint, and then add extra hooks inside for measuring cups or other goodies.
 See the tutorial here.

-For easy access to all of your favorite jams and condiments, try using a lazy Susan in your fridge.
+Another useful fridge hack: for easy access to all of your favorite jams and condiments, try using a lazy Susan in your fridge.
 The perfect swiveling action will give you constant access to all of your favorite sauces without having to take everything out of your fridge to get to them.

 We know you love using that awesome shoe organizer in your bedroom.
-But, have you ever considered using it in your kitchen?
+Have you ever considered using it in your kitchen?
 One of the coolest kitchen organizing tips we found is to put a hanging shoe organizer in your pantry.
 The endless pockets can be used to store food or must-haves like plastic bags, trash bags and foil.

 Organizing your spices is a challenge because they’re so small, and you can’t stack anything on top of them.
 But, what if you didn’t have to store them in a cabinet?
 This inventive hack from Davison will show you how to magnetize each jar of spices and stick them to the side of your fridge.
 This gives you easy access to your spices without the wasted storage space.
 See how it's done by clicking here.